Gain Perspective from Dr. Hedy Lemar Walls

 Check Out Break Your Bias

-The YMCA Equity Innovation Center of Excellence is partnering with Preston Kelly, a brand, marketing and advertising agency, on Break Your Bias, a new thought-provoking online experience that encourages people to dismantle their internal biases by challenging their mental models through virtual learning experiences that address their preconceived notions.
+The YMCA Equity Innovation Center of Excellence is partnering with Preston Spire, a brand, marketing and advertising agency, on Break Your Bias, a new thought-provoking online experience that encourages people to dismantle their internal biases by challenging their mental models through virtual learning experiences that address their preconceived notions.

 Experience Enlightening Videos